macguirerintoul/v4.macguire.me/content/projects/roar.md

 ---
 title: ROAR
 for: Vancouver Coastal Health
-description: "ROAR is a web app that streamlines the process of registering newly-hired employees into training sessions."
+description: "Web app that streamlines the process of registering newly-hired employees into training sessions"
 year: 2019
 published: true
 order: 2